 3. In Romans 8:33-34, we find another important Scripture passage regarding Christ's intercessory ministry.
 According to this text, what is the result of Christ's saving work and intercessory ministry?
-NOTES: The questions, "Who will bring a charge against God's elect?" and "Who is the one who condemns?" are one and the same.
+NOTES: The questions, "Who shall bring any charge against God's elect?" and "Who is to condemn?" are one and the same.
 It is as though God were issuing a challenge to every being in the universe, including Satan himself.
 The reason why no charge or condemnation can be brought against God's people is two-fold.
 First, God has justified His people or given them a perfect legal standing before Him.
 This was accomplished through the perfect life that Christ lived and the death that He died on behalf of His people.
 Secondly, Christ now sits at the right hand of God as His people's Intercessor and Defender.
 4. In Hebrews 7:23-25, the writer describes not only the power and efficacy of Christ's intercessory ministry but also its permanence.
 Summarize the text in your own words.
 NOTES: This text leaves little to be explained.
-By the power of Christ's endless life, slain" (Revelation 5:6) because "His blood is ever fresh and living-of eternal virtue and efficacy."
-26
+By the power of Christ's endless life, He is able to save forever those who draw near to God through Him.
+The Reformer Francis had been slain" (Revelation 5:6) because "His blood is ever fresh and living-of eternal virtue and efficacy."26